Yukihirokinjo/Edu/Bash_training.md

 #### 2. adding the setting of PATH onto `~/.bashrc` file
 To avid typing the same command every time you invoke the shell, we can use `.bashrc` file. `.bashrc` file is a file storing environmental settings in your local system, and is loaded (read) by the system every time you invoke the shell (i.e. open a terminal or login to the system).
 The `.bashrc` file is generally located under your home directory as a hidden file (starting from ".").
-To add a setting on the `.bashrc` file, you can type
+To add a setting to the `.bashrc` file, you can type
 ```bash
 echo 'export PATH=$PATH:/path/to/the/directory/containing/the/program' >> ~/.bashrc
 ```